bodywork-ml/bodywork-core/docs/index.md

 ![bodywork](images/bodywork_logo.png)

 Bodywork is a deployment framework for machine learning projects written in Python.
-It helps you serve models, deploy ML pipelines and schedule batch jobs, in containers on [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).
+It helps you to serve models, deploy ML pipelines and schedule batch jobs, in containers on [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).

-It automates repetitive and time-consuming tasks that machine learning engineers think of as [DevOps](https://en.wikipedia.org/wiki/DevOps), freeing them to focus on what they do best - solving data problems with machine learning.
+It automates repetitive and time-consuming [DevOps](https://en.wikipedia.org/wiki/DevOps) tasks, freeing machine learning engineers to focus on what they do best - solving data problems with machine learning.

 ## Where does Bodywork Fit in your Stack?